To inholland.nl Zoeken Login

 Experience

-Wina Smeenk studied Industrial Design at Delft University of Technology, where she specialised in innovation management and user-centred design, focusing on vulnerable groups in particular.
-She has worked as a designer and innovation strategist for a range of companies.
+Wina studied Industrial Design at Delft University of Technology, where she specialised in innovation management and user-centred design, focusing on vulnerable groups in particular.
+She has worked as a designer and innovation strategist for a range of international companies.
 She soon started combining this with roles in education.
 For example, she helped build the Faculty of Industrial Design at Eindhoven University of Technology in the capacity of programme and domain manager.

 She set up her own co-design consultancy firm in 2010 to help clients with social innovation processes.
 In 2019, as an external doctoral student at Eindhoven University of Technology, she published her thesis, Navigating Empathy, on practical and student case studies revolving around her empathetic methods in co-design.
 In 2022, she co-wrote Design Play Change with Agnes Willenborg.